cometbft/qa-infra/README.md

-Once you've completed setting up the network, take a look at your `ansible/hosts` file for the IP address of the Prometheus server, then navigate to that address on port 9090 in order to query collected metrics and view their associated graphs.
+Once you've completed setting up the network, take a look at your `ansible/hosts` file for the IP address of the Prometheus server, then navigate to that address on port 9090 in your web browser in order to query collected metrics and view their associated graphs.

 [Ansible]: https://docs.ansible.com/ansible/latest/index.html
 [Terraform]: https://www.terraform.io/docs